-Learn more about breaking news at Johnson Winter & Slattery, including major transaction announcements, practitioner appointments and team expansions.
+Our news and media coverage including major transaction announcements, practitioner appointments and team expansions.

-JWS supports a number of community initiatives and not for profit organisations across Australia through pro bono legal work, charitable donations and sponsorships.
+We support a number of community initiatives and not for profit organisations across Australia through pro bono legal work and charitable donations.

 Amanda is recognised by her peers as a leading lawyer in Energy and Climate Change Law in Best Lawyers Australia 2019.

-Recommended in Energy Law
+Recommended in energy law

 COAG Energy Council's Gas Market Reform Package adopts many of the recommendations for east coast gas market reform made by the AEMC and the ACCC earlier this year.